Sip Song Chau Tai: Tai Federation

 In 1948, the French colonial administration declared the Tai Federation (Fédération Thaï, native name: Phen Din Tai, Khu tự trị Thái; by that time consisting of 19 Tai states in then three Vietnamese provinces of Lai Châu, Sơn La and Phong Thổ) to be an independent component of the French Union.
 It had its own flag, constitution and parliament. Đèo Văn Long was appointed president for life and Lai Châu was chosen as the capital.

 The Tai Federation was however not only populated by Tai peoples, but also other "hill tribes" (montagnards), including Hmong, Yao, Yi (Lolo) and Khmu.
 They were labeled as "sub-minorities" and treated inferior to the Tais. Đèo Văn Long monopolized all the state power in his person and family, as well as the opium trade (which was tolerated by the French).
 In 1950, the Tai Federation was made a crown domain of the French-installed Vietnamese emperor Bảo Đại, but not an integrated part of the State of Vietnam.
 Bảo Đại refrained from delegating a governor to Lai Châu, but rather left the power in the hands of Đèo Văn Long and the Tai lords.
 The emperor visited his domain only once, in 1952.

 Many of the subjugated groups supported the Viet Minh on their advance to the Northwest starting in 1952.
 There were also rising tensions between the different Tai groups and their lords. Đèo Văn Long had simply dismissed the Black Tai lord of Muang Thaeng (Dien Bien Phu), Lò Văn Hặc, and replaced him by his own son.
 The disempowered chief and many members of his tribe joined forces with the Viet Minh to both seek retaliation against the Đèo family and to dislodge the dominance of the White Tai.
 Following the death of Đèo Văn Long's oldest son, his third son Deo Van Un took command of 4,000 White Tai partisans, but was killed at the Battle of Dien Bien Phu of March to May 1954.
-This was a decisive battle of the Indochina War and sealed the defeat of the French. Đèo Văn Long was evacuated by helicopter to Hanoi, then departed to Laos and finally went into exile in France.
+When the Viet Minh attacked the Lai Châu town in December 1953, Đèo Văn Long was evacuated by the French army to Hanoi, then departed to Laos and finally went into exile in France.
 The Geneva Agreements of July 1954 awarded the whole of North Vietnam to the communist-led Democratic Republic (DRV) and dissolved the autonomous Tai Federation, marking the end of the centuries-old rule of the feudal lords.
 Thousands of Tais left their native land and emigrated to France, Australia and the United States (mainly settling in Iowa).